karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 Operators of large scale DNS systems may want to be able to signal the creation of a new file for a new zone without wanting to be tied to a particular vendor's proprietary software.
 Further, they may want to avoid the need or overhead of engineering a bespoke solution with the ongoing need to support and maintain it.

-Having dynamically provisioned a new zone on the primary server, the operator may then manage resource records in the zone via DNS Dynamic Updates ({{RFC2136}}).
-In this scenario, they may also want to distribute the zones to secondary servers via DNS Catalog Zones ({{RFC9432}}).
+Having dynamically provisioned a new zone on the primary server, the operator may then manage resource records in the zone via "DNS Dynamic Updates" ({{RFC2136}}).
+In this scenario, they may also want to distribute the zones to secondary servers via "DNS Catalog Zones" ({{RFC9432}}).

 This document defines a vendor-independent mechanism of signalling to the primary server that a new file is to be created for the new zone, populated with basic minimal initial zone data, and then loaded into the server to be authoritatively served.